gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-02/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

   https://github.com/gruntwork-io/module-ecs/pull/54: You can now configure a health check grace period for your ECS services using the new `health_check_grace_period_seconds` parameter!
-Also, we've added another `depends_on` clause for the ALB Target Group in the `ecs-service-with-alb` module, which should help work around https://github.com/hashicorp/terraform/issues/12634.
+Also, we&apos;ve added another `depends_on` clause for the ALB Target Group in the `ecs-service-with-alb` module, which should help work around https://github.com/hashicorp/terraform/issues/12634.

 </div>